taskcluster/taskcluster-docs/learn/create-task/index.md

 console.log("https://tools.taskcluster.net/task-inspector/#" + taskId);
 </pre>

+Note that it may take a few minutes for this task to execute, as TaskCluster must create a new Amazon EC2 instance to run it.

 If you are curious about the `createTask(taskId, payload)` method you can look it up in the [API docs](/queue/api-docs/) for the Queue.
 You should notice that the API docs lists a `Signature` property, like